 The fact that the idiom has quotations around it would imply that it was already a known phrase at that time.

 Interestingly, there’s another phrase that’s very similar to this one.
 It goes “everything but the stove” or “everything but the kitchen stove.”
 An example of this variant form is seen in the Jeffersonville National Democraft, 1894:

 “I sold the chicken and got a dollar for them.
 John I got everything but the stove.”

 The form of the phrase that uses ‘kitchen sink,’ the earliest I could find of it in writing is 1918.
 However, the ‘stove’ variant can be found slightly earlier.
 Hence, the ‘stove’ variant appears to be older, and it may be that the ‘kitchen sink’ form derived from this older, similar expression.

-Note: This is not the case for every phrase, but there will certainly be times where the origin of a phrase is not clear.
-In such cases, what you'll usually see are theories or guesses that take a gander as to where the phrase may have come from, but these may not be accurate.
+Note: This is not the case for all phrases, but there will certainly be times where the origin of a phrase is not clear.
+In such cases, what you’ll usually see are theories or guesses that take a gander as to where the phrase may have come from, but these may not be accurate.

 Additionally, the quotes that you will see on these pages are typically the oldest that I could find.
 These come from old books, poems, or newspapers, etc. Keep in mind, though, that there could be an older recording that I may have overlooked.